 Siding protects your home from harsh elements, keeping your family comfortable and safe throughout the years.
 To maintain the integrity of your home, it’s essential to replace damaged siding before harm spreads and causes more expensive structural problems.

-With wood siding, look for brittle, powdery panel sections that have begun to crumble or are on the verge of crumbling.
+If your home has wood siding, look for brittle, powdery panels that have begun to crumble or are on the verge of crumbling.
 In this case, moisture has penetrated the wood fibers, breaking down the properties that give wood its strength.
 Ignoring rot will lead to further decay.

 View your home’s exterior from multiple angles, and check for siding that is no longer flat compared to adjacent panels.
 This is a sign that serious damage, including rot, may be present beneath the siding materials.